 MUSIC & SCIENCE: Exciting Kids about Science for the Holidays

 The thoughtful inclusion of a wheelchair trampoline and cajons for autistic children makes this an inclusive garden for all children.

 The Original Jacob Ballas Children’s Garden

-There are now two main additions in the original section of the Gardens.
+There are now two main additions to the original section of the Gardens.

 The most obvious one is an elevated walkway that cuts above the car park entrance.
-Enjoy the zig zag stroll, but do not be fooled.
-This bridge leads only to a sheltered area, marked as a Nature Play Area in the map.
+Enjoy the zig-zag stroll, but do not be fooled.
+This bridge leads only to a sheltered area, marked as a Nature Play Area on the map.

 However, if a path is created, this area goes around the back of the car park and leads one to the Forest Zone at the new extension.